Not Your Usual Turkey Recipe: Smoked Turkey Necks

 - Choose from among wire brushes to clean your smoker quickly and thoroughly.

-Step-by-Step Instructions For Smoking Awesome Turkey Necks
+Step-by-Step Instructions For Smoked Turkey Necks

 Step #1: Heat things up

+Even though this is a smoking recipe, the cook time actually isn't that long, but even with that, follow these steps one by one to get the best turkey necks!
 Heat your smoker to 275-degrees F after closing the vents so the appliance can do its job properly.

 Step #2: Make the marinade